-- 33.4 The Company or the Depositary at the request of Company may enter into a Stock Lending arrangement of the kind described in section 263B of the Taxation of Chargeable Gains Act 1992 (without extension by section 263C), but only if all the terms of the agreement under which securities are to be reacquired by the Depositary for the account of the Company, are in a form which is acceptable to the Depositary and are in accordance with good market practice, the counterparty is an authorised person or a person authorised by a home state regulator, and collateral is obtained to secure the obligation of the counterparty.
-Collateral must be acceptable to the Depositary, adequate and sufficiently immediate. - The counterparties of stock transactions will be highly-rated financial institutions 33.5 specialised in this type of transaction and approved by the Investment Manager.
+- 33.4 The Company or the Depositary at the request of Company may enter into a Stock Lending arrangement of the kind described in section 263B of the Taxation of Chargeable Gains Act 1992 (without extension by section 263C), but only if all the terms of the agreement under which securities are to be reacquired by the Depositary for the account of the Company, are in a form which is acceptable to the Depositary and are in accordance with good market practice and collateral is obtained to secure the obligation of the counterparty.
+Collateral must be acceptable to the Depositary, adequate and sufficiently immediate. - The counterparties of stock transactions will be highly rated financial institutions specialised in this 33.5 type of transaction and approved by the Investment Manager's Counterparty Risk Committee (CRC).
 Counterparties are selected taking into account criteria which include legal status, country of origin and minimum credit ratings.
-Counterparties will normally carry a minimum "A" rating from at least one of Fitch, Moody's and S&P. The counterparties will be entities with legal personality, typically located in OECD jurisdictions and generally limited to the major financial institutions in leading economies.
-They will be subject to ongoing supervision by a public authority and be financially sound.
-Eligible collateral types are approved by the Investment Manager and may consist of UK gilts, certificates of deposit, treasury bills, sovereign debt, euro sterling bonds and equities.
-Valuations are carried out daily and a margin is applied to collateral transactions so that, depending on the combination of securities on loan and the type of collateral received, the value of collateral required will range from 102.5% to 110% of the value of securities on loan.
+Counterparties will typically have a minimum investment grade long-term credit rating.
+In exceptional circumstances the CRC has the authority to approve counterparties not meeting the minimum ratings.
+A downgrade by any one of Fitch, Moody's or S&P of a counterparty's long-term credit rating below A will prompt a review by the CRC.
+The CRC will, in a timely manner, considering the facts and circumstances of the downgrade, and acting in the best interest of clients, determine whether to cease trading with the affected counterpart, or reduce, or maintain existing exposure.
+Eligible collateral types are approved by the Investment Manager and may consist of cash and securities as set out in this prospectus.
+Valuations are carried out daily and a margin is applied to collateral transactions so that, depending on the combination of securities on loan and the type of collateral received, the value of collateral required will range from 102% to 110% of the value of securities on loan.
 However market volatility increases the risk that collateral received on such transactions may have a market value lower than that of the stock lent.
-If this scenario coincided with a counterparty default this could result in a reduction in the value of a fund, however in normal circumstances the Stock Lending Agent's indemnity would cover any shortfall arising. - 33.6 The Depositary must ensure that the value of the collateral at all times is at least equal to the value of the securities transferred by the Depositary.
-This duty may be regarded as satisfied in respect of collateral the validity of which is about to expire or has expired where the Depositary takes reasonable care to determine that sufficient collateral will again be transferred at the latest by the close of business on the day of expiry. - Any agreement for transfer at a future date of securities or of collateral (or of the equivalent of either) may be regarded, for the purposes of valuation under the COLL 6.3, as an unconditional agreement for the sale or transfer of property, whether or not the property is part of the property of the Fund. - 33.8 The maximum proportion of the assets under management of each of the Funds which can be subject to Stock Lending is 100%. - The expected maximum proportion of the assets under management of each of the Funds that, in practice, could be subject to Stock Lending is 50%.
-In addition, the maximum amount of any single stock held that can be on loan at one time is 80%.
+If this scenario coincided with a counterparty default this could result in a reduction in the value of a fund, however in normal circumstances the Stock Lending Agent's indemnity would cover any shortfall arising. - The Depositary must ensure that the value of the collateral at all times is at least equal to the value of the securities transferred by the Depositary.
+This duty may be regarded as satisfied in respect of collateral the validity of which is about to expire or has expired where the Depositary takes reasonable care to determine that sufficient collateral will again be transferred at the latest by the close of business on the day of expiry. - 33.7 Any agreement for transfer at a future date of securities or of collateral (or of the equivalent of either) may be regarded, for the purposes of valuation under the COLL 6.3, as an unconditional agreement for the sale or transfer of property, whether or not the property is part of the property of the Fund. - The maximum proportion of the assets under management of each of the Funds which can be subject to Stock Lending is 100%. - 33.9 The expected maximum proportion of the assets under management of each of the Funds that, in practice, could be subject to Stock Lending is 50%.
 This reflects the ACD's internal policy, with full transparency in place by way of daily reporting received from the Stock Lending Agent.